Alabama vs. Mississippi State NCAA Football Odds, Plays and Insights | October 16, 2021

 - Alabama has three wins against the spread in six games this year.

-- The Crimson Tide have been favored by 17 points or more four times this season and have covered the spread in two of them.
+- The Crimson Tide have covered the spread twice this season when favored by 17.5 points or more (in four chances).

-- Alabama has hit the over in 50% of its opportunities this year (three times over six games with a set point total).
+- Alabama's games this year have hit the over three times in six opportunities (50%).

-- When Alabama records more than 25 points, it is 3-3 against the spread and 5-1 overall.
+- Alabama is 3-3 against the spread and 5-1 overall this season when the team records more than 25 points.

-- In games that Alabama piles up over 318 yards, the team is 3-3 against the spread and 5-1 overall.
+- In games that Alabama churns out more than 318 yards, the team is 3-3 against the spread and 5-1 overall.

 - The Crimson Tide have turned the ball over five times this season, three fewer than the Bulldogs have forced (8).